moosetechnology/moosetechnology.github.io/_drafts/2024-04-01-transformation-first.md

 Making queries on the Famix model remains a very reliable way to find the candidates methods, but then what about the nodes inside the AST of these methods?
 Methods can be quite complex (50 lines of code, 100, more...) and the resulting AST is huge.
 Finding the right node(s) in such AST is difficult.
 That's where MoTion comes in.
 In order to find the nodes we are looking for, we can define patterns that describe those nodes, and the path to follow through the FAST to be able to reach those nodes.

+MoTion is a powerful tool, allowing us to find specific items within a graph through consice patterns describing the objects we are looking for and the path in the graph used to reach them.
+Hovewer, it does have a very specific syntax that must be looked through before starting making our own patterns.
+Thankfully, everything is well documented and with examples (one of those being another exemple for FAST Java) on the repository of [MoTion](https://github.com/alesshosry/MoTion) (look at the README!).

 But enough description.
 Time to code! :smile:
 ```smalltalk